Frequently Asked Questions

 Q. Why has the bus been free and will the RTA charge in the future?

 A. The bus has been free for many reasons.
 The primary goal of the RTA bus program is to transport as many people as possible as safely as possible.
-The RTA bus program has been immensely successful and has carried as many as 140,000 passengers in a year.
-Charging a fare would slow down the buses because passengers would be able to board only on the front door and the driver would have to ensure that the proper fare has been collected.
+The RTA bus program has been immensely successful and has carried as many as 225,000 passengers in a year.
+Charging a fare would slow down the buses because the driver would have to ensure that the proper fare has been collected.
 Slowing down the schedule costs money because the system becomes less efficient and more buses are needed to run the same schedule.
 The revenues collected also come with administrative costs.
 These costs can be relatively high since there is currently no system in place to collect, account for, and audit the revenues.
 Ultimately, charging a fare cannot cover the costs of running a public bus system.
 If it could be profitable to run a bus system, a private company would jump in and do it.

 At this time, since the RTA’s primary goal is to carry as many people as possible and since fare collection cannot cover the cost of the service, the RTA has no plans to charge fares on the RTA buses.